andrewhryn/DA_Best_Place_For_A_Data-Analyst/readme.md

 # Best Place for a Data Analyst: Indeed Market Analysis 📊

 ## Introduction
 Hey there!
 Ever wondered where the best places are for data analysts in Canada?
-This project dives into job availability, salary ranges, and market trends to find the top spots! 🌟
+This project dives into job availability, salary ranges, and market trends to find the top spots! 🌟 Using data from Indeed, I analyzed the job market for data analysts across various Canadian cities.

-## Background
-Using data from Indeed, I analyzed the job market for data analysts across various Canadian cities.
 The data was scraped using custom scripts to get the latest info. 📈💻

 ## Tools I Used
 - **Tableau**: For creating stunning visualizations. 📊